AeternoAI/aeterno-template-dev/README.md

 ## Usage

-The following sections describe the various components of this repository and how to use them effectively in your projects.
+The following sections describe how to use the components of this repository effectively in your projects.

 ### Cursor IDE Rules

 The `.cursor` directory contains rules and configurations that enhance the Cursor IDE experience.
-These can be referenced in your projects to maintain consistent AI-assisted development patterns.
-See the `context/` and `tools/` subdirectories for specific rules.
+These can be referenced in your projects to maintain consistent AI-assisted development patterns:

+- **Context Rules**: The `context/` directory contains domain-specific knowledge rules like Tailwind CSS v4 usage.
+- **Tool Rules**: The `tools/` directory contains utility rules for interacting with git, generating docs, and other development tasks.

 ### Advanced Reasoning Rule

-The enhanced reasoning methodology in the agent.mdc file provides a rule-based framework that demonstrates significant improvements in thought process and analysis depth, resulting in more thorough and methodical problem-solving.
+The enhanced reasoning methodology in the `agent.mdc` file provides a rule-based framework that demonstrates significant improvements in thought process and analysis depth, resulting in more thorough and methodical problem-solving.

-This comparison showcases:
+Key benefits include:
 - Deeper analytical processes with structured reasoning
 - More comprehensive consideration of all aspects of a problem
 - Enhanced self-questioning and exploratory thinking